Corn Dec '19 (ZCZ19)

 The largest futures market for corn is at the CME Group.
 Corn futures also trade at the Bolsa de Mercadorias & Futuros (BM&F) in Brazil, the Budapest Commodity Exchange, the Marche a Terme International de France (MATIF), the Mercado a Termino de Buenos Aires in Argentina, the Kanmon Commodity Exchange (KCE) in Korea, and the Tokyo Grain Exchange (TGE).
 The CME futures contract calls for the delivery of 5000 bushels of No. 2 yellow corn at par contract price, No. 1 yellow at 1-1/2 cents per bushel over the contract price, or No. 3 yellow at 1-1/2 cents per bushel below the contract price.

-Demand - World consumption of corn and rough grains in the 2017/18 crop year is expected to fall -0.2% yr/yr to 1.354 billion metric tons, down from the 2014/15 record high of 1.277.
-The U.S. forecasted distribution table for corn shows that in 2017/18 the largest category of usage, aside from animal feed, is for ethanol production (alcohol fuel) with 5.475 billion bushels, which is 79.1% of total non-feed usage.
-That was down up +2.1% yr/yr.
-Corn usage for ethanol is more than eight times the usage in 2000.
-After ethanol, the largest non-feed usage categories are for high fructose corn syrup (HFCS) with 6.6% of U.S. usage, glucose and dextrose sugars with 5.3%, corn starch with 3.4%, cereal and other corn products with 3.0%, and alcoholic beverages with 2.2%.
+Demand - World consumption of course grains in the 2020/21 crop year is expected to rise +1.9% yr/yr to a record high of 1.454 billion metric tons.
+The largest category of usage in 2020/21, aside from animal feed, will be for ethanol production (alcohol fuel) with 5.200 billion bushels, which is 78.5% of total non-feed usage.
+That was up +7.2% yr/yr.
+After ethanol, the largest non-feed usage categories are high fructose corn syrup (HFCS) with 6.4% of U.S. usage, glucose and dextrose sugars with 5.4%, corn starch with 3.5%, cereal and other corn products with 3.2%, and alcoholic beverages with 2.6%.